rohan843/cybersecurity-notes/README.md

 Consider that one day we are notified about a compromized workstation.
 We first _identify_ the workstation and discover that there's an unknown device plugged into it.
 We block the device remotely to remove any potential threat and _protect_ the organization.
 Then, we remove the workstation to prevent the spread of the damage, and use tools to _detect_ any additional threat actor behaviour, and identify the unknown device.
 We then _respond_ by investigating the incident to determine who used the unknown device, how the threat occurred, what was affected, and where the attack originated.
 Finally, we work to _recover_ any files or data that were affected and correct any damage the threat caused to the workstation itself.

 > The NIST S.P.
-800-53 specification provides a framework for use within a government body, and various guidelines for companies working alongside the government.
+800-53 specification provides a framework for use within the US government body, and various guidelines for companies working alongside the US government.